Moscow vows retaliation after US orders Russian diplomats to leave

 Within minutes of the announcement, Russia indicated that it was likely to reciprocate.
 President Vladimir Putin’s spokesman said Moscow regretted the sanctions and was considering retaliatory steps.

-“Such steps of the US administration that has three weeks left to work are aimed at two things: to further harm Russian-American ties, which are at a low point as it is, as well as, obviously, deal a blow on the foreign policy plans of the incoming administration of the president-elect,” he said, according to the Associated Press.
+“Such steps of the US administration that has three weeks left to work are aimed at two things: to further harm Russian-American ties, which are at a low point as it is, as well as, obviously, deal a blow on the foreign policy plans of the incoming administration of the President-elect,” he said.

 Konstantin Kosachyov, a chairman of the international affairs committee in the upper house of the Russian parliament, condemned the move and suggested there would be a fast response.
 He said the US’s actions were the “death throes of political corpses”.